roma5840/LLM-Prompt-Logger/README.md

     npm install
     ```

-3.  **Set up environment variables:**
+3.  **Set up environment variables (Optional):**

-    Create a file named `.env.local` in the root of the project and add your Supabase credentials.
-These are only required if you want to test the cloud sync functionality.
+    Create a file named `.env.local` in the root of the project.
+These variables are only required if you want to test the cloud sync functionality.

     ```env
     # .env.local